the site for finding a nursing job worldwide

 Professional Help

-If you find resume writing difficult, or if your first language is not English, you might consider some professional help in writing the resume.
+If you find resume writing difficult, or if your first language is not English, you might consider some professional assist in writing the resume.
 Remember, if your grammar is poor, a potential employer will not make any allowances for you.
 Your resume will end up in the waste paper basket.

 How important is the Cover Letter?